matthewdtowles/i-want-my-mtg/README.md

 - Page with Set products/cards
 - User hub page
 - Settings as a sub of User page
-- 'My Collection' page as a sub of User page
+- 'My Inventory' page as a sub of User page
 - Reset password page as sub of User page?

 ## Set List Page